mrusse/soularr/README.md

 Soularr includes a built-in web interface accessible at `http://your-host:8265` with:
 - **Log viewer** — streams logs in real time
 - **Config editor** — view and edit your `config.ini` in the browser
+- **Failed Imports** — view and clear albums that previously failed to import into Lidarr

 The web UI is enabled by default in Docker.
 Make sure port `8265` is exposed in your compose file or `docker run` command (see the examples above).